A BRIEF HISTORY OF VEGETABLES

 Carrots

 Carrots are native to Asia and spread to the Mediterranean area.
-The Romans grew carrots.
-They were eaten in Europe during the Middle Ages and have been popular ever since.
+Carrots were grown in Europe in the Middle Ages and have been popular ever since.

 Cauliflower

 Cauliflower is believed to come from Asia Minor.
-In Europe they were first eaten in Italy.
-However in the 16th century the cauliflower spread throughout Europe.
+In Europe, they were first eaten in Italy.
+However, in the 16th century, cauliflower spread throughout Europe.
 Cauliflower was first grown in North America in the late 17th century.

 Celery

 Celery is native to the Mediterranean.
 Wild celery was known to the Greeks and Romans.
-However cultivation of celery only began in Europe in the 17th century.
+However, the cultivation of celery only began in Europe in the 16th century.

 Chickpeas